biosopher/watson-ipa-web-nodejs/README.md

 - [ ] [Step 4: Push app to Bluemix](https://github.com/biosopher/watson-ipa-web-nodejs/wiki/Push-App-to-Bluemix)
 - [ ] [Step 5 (optional): Running the app locally at http://localhost:300](https://github.com/biosopher/watson-ipa-web-nodejs/wiki/Running-Locally)
 - [ ] [Step 6: Additional exercises for you to improve the app's functionality](https://github.com/biosopher/watson-ipa-web-nodejs/wiki/Exercises-for-you-to-complete)

+#### How Does the Demo Work
+Curious to know how the user text is classified to a specific intent and then mapped to a dialog flow?
+Here's a brief overview of [how the Watson IPA Demo works?](https://github.com/biosopher/watson-ipa-web-nodejs/wiki/How-Does-the-Watson-IPA-Demo-Work).

 #### Supporting Sections
 * [Obtaining Service Credentials from the Command Line](https://github.com/biosopher/watson-ipa-web-nodejs/wiki/Obtaining-Service-Credentials-from-the-Command-Line)